robstoll/atrium/README.md

 Please star Atrium if you like using it.

 <a name="in-order-only-summary"></a>
-<sup>1</sup> Atrium shows a summary up to 10 elements, if the Iterable contains more elements,
+<sup>1</sup> Atrium shows a summary if we expect up to 10 elements, if we expect more elements,
 then only failing expectations are shown.

 <details>